 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Мinistry for Regional Development, Building and Housing of Ukraine (MinRegion)

 Overall term: 2015 to 2020

-At the present time, the decentralisation reform is not being implemented on a sustainable basis.
-State actors at the national, regional and local levels still do not retain of all the necessary expertise and financial resources to effectively perform their duties and responsibilities.
-The Ministry for Regional Development, Building and Housing, which is tasked with implementing the decentralisation reform, has until now been unable to adequately coordinate the reform process and effectively communicate the objectives and benefits of the reform.
-Efforts to inform and involve civil society have thus far focused on satisfying formal requirements.
-Neither local government officials nor civil society representatives have any real opportunity to participate in and shape reform processes.
+Currently, the decentralisation reform is not yet being sustainably implemented.
+State actors at national, regional and local levels still do not retain of all the necessary expertise and financial resources to effectively perform their duties and responsibilities.
+The Ministry of Regional Development, Construction, Housing and Communal Services, which is responsible for implementing the decentralisation reform, receives support to better coordinate the reform process and effectively communicate the objectives and benefits of the reform.

-State institutions at the national, regional and local levels are able to perform their tasks in the decentralisation process more effectively.
+State institutions, at national, regional and local levels, are able to more effectively perform their tasks in the decentralisation process.
 Municipal services are provided in a citizen-centred manner with the involvement of civil society and with a focus on citizens.

-The project is cofinanced by the European Union; Poland, Denmark and Sweden are also involved in the overall programme.
-The GIZ-implemented component of the programme offers training and advisory services to improve national, regional and local capacities in the areas of communication, information and coordination.
-It also seeks to enhance the efficiency and capacities of local authorities while promoting transparent budget management.
+The Programme is co-financed by the European Union; Denmark, Estonia, Germany, Poland and Sweden are also involved in the overall programme.
+The GIZ-implemented component of the programme offers training and advisory services and thus improves national, regional and local capacities in the areas of communication, professionalization and coordination.
+At the same time, it supports the efficiency and capacities of local administrations while promoting transparent budget management.